JimTaeH/Profile/README.md

 * [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#docker) Follow this documentation (But you can skip that setting up docker because we already installed that.)
 * [Download PyTorch (.whl) (Optional)](https://download.pytorch.org/whl/torch/) Because sometimes it has a network error when installing Torch which is a big file size.
 To fix it I recommend downloading the .whl file and installing from locally.
 (Version: torch-2.0.1+cu118-cp38-cp38-linux_x86_64.whl)

+### Convert Model to ONNX format
+ONNX is the Open Neural Network Exchange Format which is designed to represent any type of Machine Learning and Deep Learning model.
+With this ONNX our model will be easy to deploy on any machine.
+And PyTorch has a function that support to convert model to ONNX called ```torch.onnx.export``` [Example here](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html).

+### Deploying on Triton Server